manas-manna/hospital-api/README.md

-*************For testing using the hosted url************* the api is hosted on "https://hospitalapi-yb7y.onrender.com/" This will open the main site where some details are given
+*************For testing using the hosted url************* the api is hosted on "https://hospitalapi-yb7y.onrender.com/" This will open the homepage where some details are given

 Below are the list of working routes which you can test using postman